 Judith has such wonderful, expressive paintings, and yet it’s easy for me to pick my favorite: her self-portrait, which hangs on the walls of the National Gallery of Art and graces the cover of my book.
 When I was writing the scene where Judith applies to the St Luke’s Guild, which she needs to join in order to work as a professional painter, I had to pick a painting for her to present as her “master piece.”
 The books noted that they didn’t know what she used, so I looked at her charming set pieces and genre paintings.
 None, however, had the bold spirit of her self-portrait, and that’s how I wrote the scene.
 Of course the bold Judith would choose her own face to present to this room full of men, sitting in judgment of her.
 Or so I imagined.

-A year, I was chatting with the leading Judith Leyster scholar on the phone.
+A year ago, I was chatting on the phone with the leading Judith Leyster scholar.

 “You know,” she said.
 “We’ve recently identified which painting Judith presented for her Guild master work.”